mysteriumnetwork/documentation/content/node-runners/setup/raspberry-pi.md

 ssh myst@ip-of-your-raspberry
 ```

-If this gives you _Permission denied (publickey,passorwd) try this:
+If this gives you _Permission denied (publickey,password)_ try this:
 ```bash
 ssh -o PreferredAuthentications=password -o PubkeyAuthentication=no myst@ip-of-your-raspberry
 ```

+If you don't know what's the IP that your Raspberry Pi device obtained from the DHCP service running in your router, login into your router (usually [https://192.168.0.1](https://192.168.0.1)) and look for the _LAN Settings_ section.
+From there you should be able to find the _Clients list_ section where the IPs given to all the devices connected to your router are listed.
+Look for _raspberrypi_ among the listed devices: usually its IP will be something like _192.168.0.XY_

 ### Change your SSH password (recommended)
 Make sure to remember your new password.